How to Do Romanian Deadlift: Complete Form Guide

 You could have a goal to lose fat, increase performance, or compete in bodybuilding.
 Whatever it is you’re trying to achieve in fitness, RDLs can help.

-Yes, a traditional deadlift targets a lot of the same muscles.
+Yes, traditional deadlift targets a lot of the same muscles.
 However, RDLs emphasize the hamstrings and glutes a little more.
-In addition to that, they focus a bit more on eccentric loading than a traditional deadlift.
+In addition to that, they focus a bit more on eccentric loading than on a traditional deadlift.

-But, before we jump into the “How-To”, let’s cover the benefits Romanian deadlifts have to offer.
+But before we jump into the “How-To”, let’s cover the benefits Romanian deadlifts have to offer.

 Benefits of Romanian Deadlifts